jodyndaniel/CityTrek/README.md

 I then needed to generate psedoabsences, which I did in ArcGIS by creating random points along the entire road network of the City of Toronto.
-After finding measuring priority of each event to the nearest traffic signal, stop sign, turning loop, etc (in GIS), I then used one-hot encoding toe generate some dummy variables and balanced my classes.
+After finding measuring priority of each event to the nearest traffic signal, stop sign, turning loop, etc (in GIS), I then used one-hot encoding to generate some dummy variables and balanced my classes.
 ![Proximity](notebooks/figures/Proximity-Histogram.png)
 *Figure 1.
 Distribution of how close mugging (top) and pedestrian car collisions (bottom)occurred to crossings, give ways, traffic signals, turrinign loops and